CLARIAH/virtuoso-quad-log/README.md

 ![Overview](/img/environment2.png)

-<i><small>The above image shows the quad-logger and the resourcesync-generator in their environment.
+<i><small>The above image shows the quad-logger, the graph-splitter and the resourcesync-generator
+in their environment.
 The Virtuoso server is instructed to log its transactions in log files.
-The quad-logger interacts with the Virtuoso server by means of the Interactive SQL interface.
+The quad-logger interacts
+with the Virtuoso server by means of the Interactive SQL interface.
 It reads the transaction logs and transforms them to rdf-patch formatted files.
+The graph-splitter
+subdivides the N-Quads found in these rdf-patch files along graph iri.
+N-Quads are stored again in rdf-patch files and grouped in folders.
+The folder names are the base64 translation of the graph iri.
+The resourcesync-generator
-The resourcesync-generator bundles the rdf-patch files in zip-files and publishes them in accordance with the Resource Sync Framework.
-Both quad-logger and resourcesync-generator can be deployed as Docker containers.
+bundles the rdf-patch files in zip-files and publishes them in accordance with the Resource Sync Framework.
+In case N-Quads are subdivided along graph iri, each folder will be represented as a distinct set of resources.
+The quad-logger, the graph-splitter and the resourcesync-generator can be deployed as
+Docker containers.
 Here they are deployed as docker-compose services.
-Also the Http server (and the Virtuoso server) can be deployed as docker-compose service.</small></i>
+The Http server and the Virtuoso server can also be deployed as docker-compose service.</small></i>

 ## Documentation
 Documentation of the software in this repository is split over several files.